 This takes you out of the victim vibration and into empowerment.
 It is signalling that you are ready to grow.

 None of us would find ourselves in a narcissistic situation unless we experienced a similar dynamic in our childhoods.
 Remember, we only attract the love we think we deserve.
 When we encounter someone who reminds us of the way we were treated and felt when we were children, we assume this is love.

 The work begins in that land of awareness where you are confronted with the messed up message most of us got growing up.
 That we are unworthy and inadequate just for being who we are.
 These are stories we have bought into for far too long.

-So, to make it simple and to the point, here are some tips I collected along the way that can help you out and these can be applied weather you feel co-dependant or narcissistic since the core wound is the same.
+So, to make it simple and to the point, here are some tips I collected along the way that can help you out and these can be applied whether you feel co-dependent or narcissistic since the core wound is the same.

-1. Let yourself FEEL.
+- Let yourself FEEL.
 All of it, the confusion, the misery, the panic, the gaslight oh my.
 Let yourself pour out into a safe container.
-You see, the ones of us suffering from these kinds of attachments, emotionally we handle things like a toddler.
+You see, the ones of us suffering from these kinds of attachments emotionally handle things like toddlers.
 We were never shown how to process and express our feelings in a mature way.
 Guess why?
 Well raised by narcissists so it was toddlers raising toddlers.
 Yes, that should scare you.
 It sure as hell scares me.

 Secure attachment style